 Institute Football Club is a Northern Irish semi-professional association football club playing in the NIFL Premiership.
-The club, founded in 1905, are based in Londonderry and currently play their home matches at the Ryan McBride Brandywell Stadium.
-The traditional club colours are sky blue and white and over the years the club famously adopted the nickname of ‘Stute.
+The club, founded in 1905, are based in Londonderry and Institute Football Club is a Northern Irish semi-professional football club playing in the NIFL Championship.
+The club, founded in 1905, are based in Londonderry and play their home matches at the Brandywell.
+Club colours are sky blue and maroon.

 Early years (1905–1912)

 The Presbyterian Working Men’s Institute founded in 1882 was associated with football as early as 1893, when the North-End Football Club was founded.
 That club ceased to exist in 1904 and in October 1905, a number of players and supporters of North End Olympic F.C., the junior team of the late club which had folded, conceived the idea of creating a new football team.
 A meeting was accordingly held in the rooms of the Diamond Hotel, with the late Mr. William Buchanan, acting as chairman.
 It was thereupon decided to form a Junior football club known as Institute F.C. affiliated with the North West Football Association and to play only friendly matches during the 1905–06 season.

 The club played their first ever match (a friendly) against St Columbs Court at Magee College grounds (which the club used as their home pitch for that season), winning the match 2–1.
 Those who played in this match were: J. Parkhill, D. Patton, Wm.
 Neely, R.A.
 Bogle, W.M Wilton, D. Gillespie, J. Holland, D. McCleery, D. Gilfillan, G. Young, and A. Doherty.
 Institute arranged many other friendlies during that season and continued to grow in strength.